Analysis: Bournemouth 0-4 Arsenal

 Marissa Thomas, BBC Sport

-Bournemouth's winless start to the Premier League season continued with defeat against Arsenal.
+Arsenal's unbeaten start to the season continued with a routine thrashing away to Bournemouth.

-The home side didn't create many notable chances and were rash in the box, conceding two penalties after Max Aarons and Ryan Christie committed fouls on Eddie Nketiah and Martin Odegaard respectively.

-The Cherries have failed to win any of their last 11 Premier League games (D3 L8) - the longest ongoing winless run of any current top-flight side.
+Bukayo Saka opened the scoring but interestingly, as Arsenal's regular penalty-taker, chose not to take either penalty which Arsenal were awarded in this match.